Peru Climbing Expeditions & Courses

 While on our climb of Tocllaraju, we were witness to an accident.
 A group of 2 French tourists and their French guide fell into a large crevice.
 I cannot say enough for how professionally and quickly our guides took control of the situation and went about helping those in trouble.
 Later, I found out that it was both of their first accidents.
 This surprised me, because based on their actions to help and control the situation, one never would have known.
 Peruvian Andes Adventures is a great guide company that provides a quality experience with great professional guides.

-Good acclimatisation is required for all climbs.
 We always recommend an acclimatisation trek of minimum 4 days before departing to climb.
 We can advise on a suitable acclimatization program including day hikes and an acclimatisation trek.
 For climbing 6000m or technical peaks we additionally recommend a “warm up” climb of a 5000m peak for extra acclimatisation and strength.

 Dates & Groups:

 We do not have fixed departure dates for our climbing trips, but instead organise them on demand to suit clients travel plans.
-If you would like to join up with other people to have some company and to share costs, we can advertise your trip dates on our Join A Group Page
+If you would like to join up with other people to have some company and to share costs, we can advertise your trip dates on our Join a Group Page

 Support & Safety:

-*Guides: All climbs are led by a qualified & licensed UIAGM International Mountain Guide.
+All climbs are led by a qualified & licensed UIAGM International Mountain Guide.
 Assistant guides are licensed aspirant guides, members of Peruvian Mountain Guides Association.
 English speaking guides are available.

 Client to Guide Ratio: